convergence? is this some new age thing?

 • Choose a place to stay ASAP.

-• Set price alerts or look into frequent flyer mile options for flights to PVR.
+• Set price alerts or look into airline mile options for flights to PVR.

 • Make sure your passport is up to date.